Hi! Thanks for reading. This post looks better in our award-winning app, Tips & Tricks for iPhone.

-Freed from the limitations of paper and ink, iPhone books can be so much more
+Freed from the limitations of paper and ink, digital books can be so much more

 You might consider yourself wedded to paper tomes – and that’s fine.
 Even in the digital age, there’s something reassuring and pleasant about settling down with a good book.
 But we also recommend not shutting yourself off from experiencing the potential riches found in books reimagined for the touchscreen.